 Joe and Donna are in the process of fleeing the 'hood, and Joe looks uneasy as he drives past all the rubble and graffiti.
 Donna says they seem to be driving in circles, and Joe explains that he's unfamiliar with this, uh, neighborhood...so Donna chuckles about how guys never want to stop and ask for directions.
 In a contrived twist of fate, his truck suddenly runs out of gas, and Joe grimly says he should have gassed up before leaving the safety of the west side.
 No duh.
 He manages to pull over, and the two get out to search for the nearest phone and/or gas station.

 The Walsh house.
 Brandon's sitting at the kitchen table, counting a deck of cards.
 Valerie tells him that's cheating, then reminds him that Casino Night is a charity event.
-He's like, "Whatever" and tells her about the email they got from Jim and Cindy, informing them that they're not coming home [to Beverly Hills] for Christmas.
+He's like, "Whatever" and tells her about the email they got from Jim and Cindy, informing them that they're not coming home for Christmas.
 Brandon looks wistful and says he misses his folks.
 I guess Brenda's staying away too - spending another Christmas in "London".
 Heh.

 Joe and Donna are walking the streets of the 'hood, still trying to track down a phone or gas station.
 They walk past a bunch of scary guys, and then a car pulls up beside them.
-A guy wearing a kerchief on his head asks them if they're looking for Rodeo Drive.
+A guy wearing a bandana asks them if they're looking for Rodeo Drive.
 Haha..
 Donna giggles so that the friendly gang member will find her adorable, and explains that they're in search of a gas station.
-Kerchief Guy invites her to hop into his car for a ride to the nearest gas station, and when Joe says, "No thanks" he snarls back, "Hey!
+Bandana Guy invites her to hop into his car for a ride to the nearest gas station, and when Joe says, "No thanks" he snarls back, "Hey!
 Nobody was talking to you!"
 Suddenly, Isaiah appears across the street and calls out to them, pretending as though he's been expecting them for dinner.
-Kerchief Guy and his pals listen to the exchange, then drive off.
+Bandana Guy and his pals listen to the exchange, then drive off.
 Isaiah leads Donna and Joe toward his townhouse, and Joe credits him for his savvy street smarts.
-Isaiah's like, "D'yuh" and says his momma didn't raise no dummy...though he's mystified how Joe could have run out of gas.
+Isaiah's like, "D'yuh" and says his momma didn't raise no dummy...and seems mystified by how Joe could have run out of gas.
 Inside Isaiah's house are his two younger siblings, and when Donna asks him where their mom is, he says she's at work.
 As for a dad, he doesn't have one.
 Joe uses the phone to contact the Auto Club, then informs Donna that help will be arriving in half an hour.
 Donna tells him she doesn't want to leave the kids alone, then asks Isaiah what's for dinner.
 He says he doesn't have enough food for the two of them...plus he wants them gone before his mother arrives home.
 He doesn't want any trouble with Child Welfare learning about their situation and taking them away.
 Donna promises not to tell anyone they're being neglected, then ignores Isaiah's plea for her and Joe to leave and announces that they're springing for pizza.
 The two little kids start jumping up and down, chanting, "Pi-zza!
 Pi-zza!"

 After Dark.
 Casino Night is underway, and everyone is having a good time gambling.
 Kelly runs into Lisa and asks her if she's seen Donna, and Lisa tells her that her shift at the grocery store is over and assumes she's on her way.